eahlberg/needle-count/README.md

 The code has been developed and tested on Linux.

+The FSharp program has to be run using `dotnet run` either in Needle.CLI, or using the `--project` flag, e.g.
+`dotnet run --project Needle.CLI/Needle.CLI.fsproj`.

 ## Assumptions
 - If the program is given a path in another directory, e.g. `foo/foo.txt`, the term is assumed to be `foo.txt`, not `foo/foo.txt`.